tidyomics/plyinteractions/README.md

 - Pick out any columns from the associated metadata with `select` using [`<tidy-select>` arguments](https://dplyr.tidyverse.org/reference/dplyr_tidy_select.html);
 - Subset using indices with `slice`.
+- Order genomic interactions with `arrange` using categorical/numerical variables.

 ## Installation